 Here’s a breakdown of the two options.
 Note that these are estimates, the numbers and benefits will depends on the specific plan that you select.

 1. Budget – Many seniors are on a low, fixed income that does not allow them to afford the monthly premium of a Medicare Supplement plan.
 In that case, we focus on how to find you the best Medicare Advantage plan and potentially fill in coverage gaps with Hospital & Cancer coverage.

-2. Travel – If you travel out of state frequently, you may prefer the freedom on a Medicare Supplement plan where you can go to any doctor in the entire country who accepts Medicare.
+2. Travel – If you travel out of state frequently, you will likely prefer the freedom on a Medicare Supplement plan on which you can go to any provider in the entire country who accepts Medicare (over 95% do).

 4. Risk Tolerance – Some seniors just don’t like the risk of having out of pocket expenses on a Medicare Advantage plan.
 They would rather pay more each month for a Supplement, knowing that if they get sick, they will have the peace of mind that comes from having full coverage.